Farmark

 A shared screen in the home.
 This is the real gap for many families: a visible schedule that feels like part of the room.

 A tablet, TV, smart monitor, or browser turned into a family calendar display.
-More flexible, but the software matters a lot.
+More flexible than boxed hardware, but the software has to stay readable and reliable.

 Google Calendar and Apple Calendar are still the easiest place to start for personal calendars.
 They are familiar, free for most families, and already connected to work, school, sports, and phones.